-We offer the most complete line of five and six speed conversions for Mustangs.
+Offers the most complete line of five and six-speed conversions for Mustangs.

-Our line of products offer simple ways to upgrade your 3 or 4 speed to a Tremec five speed or a complete automatic to five or six speed overdrive, we have you covered.
+Our line of products offers simple ways to upgrade your 3 or 4 speed

 Experience the MDL difference

-- We extend the manufacturer’s warranty by an extra year… and that’s from date of install.
+- We extend the manufacturer’s warranty by an extra year.

-- We offer best in-the industry customer service.
+- We offer the best in the industry customer service.

 T-5 Five Speed Single Overdrive Conversion up to 450hp